iyuvalk/kafka-postman/README.md

 ### This service is controlled by the folowing environment variables:
 ```
 KafkaPostman_TOPICS_DISCOVERY_METHOD - A strategy for discovering new destination topics.
-Can be one of: REGEX, TOPICS_TOPIC (by using a topic that all consumers periodically send the topic they're listening on to make sure the data is sent to topics that are read by other processes)
+Can be one of: REGEX, TOPICS_TOPIC (by using a topic that all consumers periodically send the topic they're listening on to make sure the data is sent to topics that are read by other processes) - Defaults to "REGEX"

 KafkaPostman_TOPICS_DISCOVERY_REGEX - If KafkaPostman_TOPICS_DISCOVERY_METHOD is set to REGEX use this to set a regex that we'll attempt to match each topic on kafka periodically and add those who matched it to the list of discovered topics